caas23/vteam/services/user-app/README.md

 Via the app, the user can first and foremost rent electric scooters via _Solo Scoot_.
 In addition, the user can view and manage their account and view their previous trips.
 To access the application, authentication via Github OAuth is required.

+The app can be run in both light mode and dark mode and automatically adapts to your phone's settings.

 ### Running

 To run as part of the entire project, see [simulation](https://github.com/caas23/vteam/tree/main/simulation).